-My personal favourite option!
+My personal favorite option!

-You can completely customise the equipment that will help you see results for a fraction of the cost of a gym membership over the years.
+You can completely customize the equipment that will help you see results for a fraction of the cost of a gym membership over the years.
 You also save time from commuting to the gym and waiting in lines for your equipment to be free.

 There is also this weird sense of ownership that you take when you buy equipment and have to think about your own workouts.

 If you’re like me, you’ll find it seems to make you take your exercise more seriously.
 And the motivation to use it lasts much longer than the motivation to go to the gym.

 Check out our Black Friday gym equipment guide if you want to save money on this too!

 Strong Home Gym also surveyed over 1,300 people to find that the average cost of a home gym is $3,141.

 You can see how much the average person spends on a gym membership vs a home gym over 10 years below…

 It’s safe to assume that within 5 years the average person will be saving money each month.
 But it’s also possible to buy a very good home gym for around $1,000 as you can see in our home gym guide.

 And there are so many different gym membership options available.
 So you really need to see the graph below to get the full picture of whether a gym membership or home gym is a better option for you.